sveltejs/language-tools/README.md

 Pull requests are encouraged and always welcome.
 [Pick an issue](https://github.com/sveltejs/language-tools/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and help us out!

-To install and work on Svelte locally:
+To install and work on these tools locally:

 ```bash
 git clone https://github.com/sveltejs/language-tools.git svelte-language-tools